-- · Course registration and registration amendment period dates and times are listed in the Class Schedule and posted on the Gakumu Information system. - · Some of the GLIP English classes are decided by lottery prior to the course registration period.
+- The course registration period, and exact dates and times of the course registration revisions period are in the University Class Timetable on the university website.
+Or it can be accessed via bulletin boards or the Gakumu Information System. - Some of the GLIP English classes are decided by lottery prior to the course registration period.
 Notice will be posted.